 As you use these strategies, make it fun!
 Let your students know that they are word detectives, gathering clues to crack the case.
 Some terms may cloak themselves in unfamiliar disguises, but your students will build the skills to unmask even the trickiest of words.

 Do you need anchor charts and context clues practice for your students?
 Shop context clues resources here:

 Grab your FREE context clues activities by clicking on the image below and entering your name and email address.
-You will receive an email that contains the password for the free resource library.
+You will receive an email that contains the free resource.